 Crème caramel 6€

-Should you have any dietary restrictions or preferences, do not hesitate to let us know in advance, our cooks will be happy to accommodate.
+If you have any dietary restrictions, please let us know in advance!
+Our cooks will be happy to accommodate you.

 1 rue Bailleul, 75001 Paris, France